 - Traditional, in which an architect provides the design co-ordination and the general contractor provides the construction co-ordination.
 The module manufacturer acts as a specialist sub-contractor.

-- 'Design and Build’ process, in which the module manufacturer provides the detailed design and construction responsibilities.
+- 'Design and Build’ process, in which the module manufacturer provides the detailed design and is responsible for construction.
 In this case, the client’s architect may carry out some of the outline design, and may be novated by the client to work for the contractor.

 A Design and Build contract is often used for modular construction.
 In such cases, the role of the client’s architect will depend on the particular procurement process.
 Two methods of specification by the architect are most commonly used: